aosabook/500lines/template-engine/chapter.md

 t = Templite(template_text, context1, context2)
 ```

-XXX STOPPED HERE The context arguments (if any) are supplied to the constructor as a tuple of
+The context arguments (if any) are supplied to the constructor as a tuple of
 contexts.
 We can then iterate over the `contexts` tuple, dealing with each of
 them in turn.
 We simply create one combined dictionary called `self.context`
 which has the contents of all of the supplied contexts.
 If duplicate names are